-The learner shall obtain a minimum of

-40% marks (i.e. 10 out of 25) in the internal assessment and 40% marks in the semester-end examination (i.e. 30 out of 75) separately to pass the course.
+The learner shall obtain a minimum of 40% marks (i.e., 10 out of 25 or 08 out of 20) in the internal assessment, and 40% marks in the semester-end examination (i.e., 30 out of 75 or 32 out of 80) separately to pass the course.
 A learner will be said to have passed the course if he/she passes the internal assessment and semester-end examination together.

-Besides the B.A. and B.Com. programmes, St. Andrew's college also offers the following programmes in the Arts, Science and Commerce faculties.
+Besides the B.A. and B.Com. programmes, St. Andrew's college also offers the following Self-Financed programmes in the Arts, Science and Commerce faculties.
 The details of each follow below: